ryk-wolf/quantum_for_the_confused/README.md

 # quantum_for_the_confused
-Code and notebooks corresponding to the "Quantum for the confused" blog
+Code and notebooks corresponding to the "Quantum for the confused" Medium blog